ycleong/AdviceTaking/README.md

-# AdviceTaking
+## Unrealistic optimism in advice-taking: A computational account (Leong &amp; Zaki, in prep)
-Online supplement for the paper "Unrealistic optimism in advice-taking" (Leong &amp; Zaki, in prep)
+This respository hosts the online supplement for the paper <i>Unrealistic optimism in advice-taking: A computational account </i> (Leong &amp; Zaki, in prep).